 A Keene State College Safety Education Center Course.

-Course Description: This one day course highlights changes to NFPA 70E® 2015.
-Significant changes have occurred in the NFPA 70E® 2015 “Standard for Electrical Safety in the Workplace.” come to the source for your electrical UPDATE on risk and hazard categories, personal protective equipment, and arc flash hazard analysis.
-Important changes to NFPA 70E® will include an overview of electrical safe work practices associated with NFPA Section 1 and contributing NFPA 70E® annexes for qualified electrical workers.
+Course Description: This one day course presents necessary information that qualified electrical workers need to know to work safely with electrical equipment and highlights the latest changes to 2021 NFPA 70E® “Standard for Electrical Safety in the Workplace.”
+We will discuss the increased emphasis risk and hazard categories with supporting group activities and interaction.
+We will have electrical personal protective equipment to demonstrate, and discuss the importance of conducting an arc flash hazard analysis.
+Important changes to NFPA 70E® will include requirements to perform a Job Safety Plan, clarification in tables with new notes to outline device clearing time and use of rubber gloves with protectors as arc flash hand protection, and a new requirement for investigating every electrical mishap.
 Most of the electrical accidents and injuries in the workplace are the result of unsafe electrical work practices.
 Employers are required to provide a workplace safe from all recognized electrical hazards.
-To accomplish this goal an employer must incorporate OSHA 29 CFR 1910 and 1926, as well as best industry practices.
-This course covers hazards associated with working on or near exposed energized parts and possible safe work practices that could be implemented to reduce or eliminate these hazards.
-This course provides information from the OSHA regulations, NFPA 70E, and practical discussion of these issues.
-Student receives a copy of NFPA 70E.
+To accomplish this goal an employer must incorporate applicable regulations in OSHA 29 CFR 1910 and 1926, as well as best industry practices outlined in consensus standards like the NFPA 70E® .
+This course covers hazards associated with working on or near exposed energized parts and safe work practices that could be implemented to reduce or eliminate these hazards.
+Attendees receive a copy of NFPA 70E®.

-Who should attend?: Management and other qualified workers who require electrical safety update training to keep up with changes to NFPA 70E® 2015.
+Who should attend?: Electricians, Technicians, Maintenance Personnel, Engineers, Facilities or Maintenance Supervisors, and other qualified workers who may use a tester or work on electrical parts on an assembly line and are required to have electrical safety training to keep up with changes to NFPA 70E® 2021.

 Days: 1 | Credits: 0.7 CEUs, TCH | $285